*Updated November 2022

 The global transportation of goods is accountable for a high carbon footprint, which is why the Detroit-based company Traxen offers a way for trucks to contribute to more sustainable transportation systems.

-So, how does iQ-Cruise work?
-With the use of sensors, algorithms, and AI, iQ-Cruise determines the ideal speed and acceleration of the vehicle based on environmental factors like landscape, traffic patterns, and climate.
+So, how does iQ-Pilot work?
+With the use of sensors, algorithms, and AI, iQ-Pilot determines the ideal speed and acceleration of the vehicle based on environmental factors like landscape, traffic patterns, and climate.

 3. Uniti Sweden